| Steve Edwards' website |

 | |

-The Earth's magnetic polarity field might be reversing .
+The Earth's magnetic polarity field may be reversing.

 | |